Julia Wiona Haythorn:

 Artist, Muskogee Creek Elder, Entomologist, Mother

-Wiona was born Julia Wiona Brooke in Osteen, FL.
-Her name is Sioux and means "First Born Daughter."
-Wiona and her sister were raised by her father's parents after their mother died at the age of 17 from complications during childbirth with Wiona's little sister, Betty.
-Her father worked odd jobs for the New Deal Works Progress program and was required to travel often.
-So, her grandparents, who were self-sufficient homesteaders with 2 large gardens and a sugar cane business, gladly took to raising Wiona.
+Wiona was born Julia Wiona Brooke in Osteen, Florida.
+Her name is of Sioux origin and means “First Born Daughter.”
+Wiona and her sister were raised by their father’s parents after their mother died at the age of seventeen from complications during childbirth with Wiona’s younger sister, Betty.
+Their father worked various jobs under the New Deal Works Progress Administration, which required frequent travel.
+As a result, their grandparents—self-sufficient homesteaders with two large gardens and a small sugarcane business—gladly took on the responsibility of raising the girls.

-When Wiona was 14, she went to live with her minister's family who lived closer to her school as well as her work for a photographer.
-When she was in high school and World War II began, she manned a watchtower on Merritt Island scanning the sea with binoculars for German submarines.
-She also organized dances and gatherings for military personnel that she advertised on sidewalks with chalk.
+When Wiona was fourteen, she went to live with her minister’s family, who lived closer to both her school and the photography studio where she worked.
+During high school, when World War II began, she manned a watchtower on Merritt Island, scanning the sea with binoculars for German submarines.
+She also organized dances and gatherings for military personnel, advertising them by chalking notices on sidewalks.

-After high school, she attended Stetson University studying radio operations.
-There, she met Marty's father and they married in San Diego, CA before he shipped out with the Navy.
-He was a navigator for a navy airplane and flew numerous missions in the Pacific.
-After he was discharged he used his GI bill to go to college.
+After high school, Wiona attended Stetson University, where she studied radio operations.
+It was there that she met Marty’s father.
+They married in San Diego, California, shortly before he shipped out with the Navy.
+He served as a navigator on a Navy airplane and flew numerous missions in the Pacific.
+After his discharge, he used the GI Bill to attend college.

-Wiona began to have kids while he was in graduate school earning his Doctorate in Social Psychology.
-They had four sons before he graduated and Marty was #2.
-When he did graduate, he got a job with the Airforce in Texas.
-They moved to Topanga Canyon, then San Fernando Valley where they had 2 more sons.
-Then, Marty's father got a congressional appointed position as the director of a research team for the Bethesda Naval Hospital.
+While her husband pursued his doctorate in social psychology, Wiona began raising their children.
+They had four sons before he graduated, Marty being the second.
+Upon completing his degree, he accepted a position with the U.S. Air Force in Texas.
+The family later moved to Topanga Canyon and then to the San Fernando Valley, where they had two more sons.
+Eventually, Marty’s father received a congressional appointment as director of a research team at Bethesda Naval Hospital.

-At this time, Wiona began working in the Entomology Department of the Smithsonian Institute raising tarantulas and Madagascar Cockroaches and giving presentations to school children.
-Following her work at the Smithsonian, the family lived abroad in Germany and Korea where Wiona learned to speak both Korean and German.
-While in Korea, she became a Buddhist and was the 1st Westerner to ever graduate from the traditional Korean Tea Institute.
+During this period, Wiona worked in the Entomology Department of the Smithsonian Institution, where she raised tarantulas and Madagascar cockroaches and gave educational presentations to schoolchildren.
+After her time at the Smithsonian, the family lived abroad in Germany and Korea.
+Wiona learned to speak both Korean and German, and while in Korea, she became a Buddhist.
+She was the first Westerner to graduate from the traditional Korean Tea Institute.

-When Wiona returned to the States, she and her husband got involved with several Native American tribes..
-They helped a tribe in Wigham, GA with their application for official recognition by the Federal Government.
-Shortly after, in Southern Florida, she became a Muskogee Creek Elder and received her new name, "Yamasee Hokte" which means "Walks Gently Woman."
-Wiona remained an Elder for the next 25 years of her life.
-She passed on April 6, 2020 due to Covid-19.
+Upon returning to the United States, Wiona and her husband became involved with several Native American tribes.
+They helped a tribe in Whigham, Georgia, apply for official recognition by the federal government.
+Later, in southern Florida, Wiona was honored as a Muskogee Creek Elder and given the name “Yamasee Hokte,” meaning “Walks Gently Woman.”
+She remained an Elder for the next twenty-five years of her life.
+Wiona passed away on April 6, 2020, due to complications from COVID-19.